Working on a number of commercial disputes for clients in Hong Kong

 Slaughter and May helped Malaysia’s YTL Power Generation win US$125 million in an UNCITRAL claim against Malaysian state oil and gas company Petronas in 2015 in a dispute over gas payments lasting nearly two decades.
 The case was heard in Kuala Lumpur by three retired UK Supreme Court justices.

 The firm also secured an award in favour of a Central Asian state-owned bank in a US$600 million ICC arbitration with another financial institution concerning a billion-dollar fraud.

-The firm is reportedly defending a Canadian subsidiary of Repsol in a US$5 billion SIAC claim brought by China’s Sinopec concerning an investment in a Scottish offshore oil venture.
-Another client is a Hong Kong-listed energy company in an arbitration with a US multinational.
+The firm’s most high profile instruction continues to be acting for a Canadian subsidiary of Repsol in a US$5.5 billion SIAC claim brought by China’s Sinopec concerning an investment in a Scottish offshore oil venture.